 Note: Slack Integration is available in Plus, Growth, and Enterprise plans.

 We have several exciting features, updates, and projects coming to fruition in December and the new year, so subscribe to our newsletter if you want to stay in the loop.

-Remember you can see all these features in action with a free, 15-day trial of Lessonly, too.
+Remember you can see all these features in action with a free tour of Lessonly, too.